mixpanel/docs/reference/Mixpanel APIs/rate-limits.md

 The Lexicon Schemas API imposes an 8mb body size limit and the request cannot take longer than two minutes.
 If you are running up against these limits, we suggest breaking your request into smaller batches.
 Usually these limits are only hit if you are attempting to do a bulk create/update.

-### You can reduce rate limiting errors using one of the two approaches:
+### You can reduce rate-limiting errors using one of the two approaches:

 * Spread your queries out over a longer period of time.
 * Consolidate multiple queries into a single query (for example, multiple queries filtering on a single property may be combined into a single segmentation query).